zdrive/aws-iot-button-php/README.md

 5. If there are problems, you'll see an error message from AWS that will hopefully have adequate clues to help you troubleshoot
   -- Check the Handler field
+  -- Make sure your Zip file has the Python file and folders at the top level of the Zip file

 6. If all is well, you will see your Python code in the main pane, and the Python folders on the left